Frequently Asked Questions

 AMA, AAA, Honda Riders Club, Progressive, GEICO, and many other insurers and manufactures provide roadside assistance and towing.
 Check to see if your provider has a roadside assistance program before you leave.

 In cooperation with High Desert Harley-Davidson, B&B Repair of La Grande will be providing service, repairs and tire changes.
 Many of the shops that are sponsoring rides over to Baker City are giving FREE safety checks.
 More info available in our forums.

 The hotels and motels in the area typically fill up early.
-Camping at Baker High School is a great alternative.
+Dry Camping is a great alternative and is available for you at Baker City High School.

 - Cost of camping is included if you register as Rider + Camping.